Offering spectacular views from above, the cruising grounds of Turkey become truly magical when explored from down

 No doubt the most fun way to trace the history of the republic, however, is to equip some diving gear and begin exploring the remnants found on the ocean floor.
-From abandoned shipwrecks to coral structures, and with plenty of colourful marine life between, there’s sure to be views to stun every member of a charter party.
+From abandoned shipwrecks to blossoming coral structures, and with plenty of colourful marine life between, there are sure to be views that stun every member of a charter party.

 In this feature we take a look at the best sites to scuba dive whilst enjoying a private yacht charter vacation in Turkey.

 One of the largest towns to discover around the Aegean sea, Bodrum has earned a commanding reputation for its assortment of ancient ruins and quintessentially Turkish charm.

-Ideal for visiting by superyacht, the positioning of the town allows charter guests to conveniently disembark and stroll along along backstreets lined with floral cafes before ascending to the Mausoleum at Halicarnassus, one of the Seven Wonders of the Ancient World.
+Ideal for visiting by superyacht, the positioning of the town allows charter guests to conveniently disembark and stroll along backstreets lined with floral cafes before ascending to the Mausoleum at Halicarnassus, one of the Seven Wonders of the Ancient World.

 Whilst the mainland is a treat for the discerning traveller, the greatest mysteries are certainly contained beneath the waters which fringe the coast.
 With rocks, reefs, and ancient vessels making up the layout, it’s not hard to see why it attracts a range of keen divers each year.

-No doubt the greatest attraction of these waters, however, is a downed aircraft which is close enough to the surface for even less experienced divers to get up close to.
+No doubt the greatest attraction of these waters, however, is a downed aircraft that is close enough to the surface for even less experienced divers to get up close to.

 One of the most famous port cities in Turkey, the waters which stretch out from Fethiye abound with ancient formations for scuba divers to inspect.

-Densely populated with a vibrant marine life, charter guests are able to swim along the Afkule Wall and see for themselves the natural beauty of this site.
+Densely populated with vibrant marine life, charter guests are able to swim along the Afkule Wall and see for themselves the natural beauty of this site.

 With accessible caverns, lagoons, and outstanding underwater visibility, Fethiye is perfect for divers of all abilities